TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 ## Requirements

 - Should have a good feeling while moving in the building.
 - Interract with as many objects as possible.
-- Convert the B3[^1] 3D file into something usable with Unity[^6].
+- Convert the B3[^1] 3D file into something usable with Unity[^7].
 - Get the most realistic possible simulation.
 - Time management.
+- Security System :
+    - Camera
+    - Door locked with card
+    - SoftWare
+- Alarm
+  - Fire
+    - Little red Boxes
+    - Extinguisher
+    - Smoke detector
 - Have differents scenarios depending on the role chosen :
     - Don't do the same tasks all along the day
     - Don't have access to the same place
     - Have differents schedule
 - Upgrade the actual state of the provided plan to provide a better experience;
     - Better room repartition
     - Change the utility of some room
     - Reform the design
 - A map so users know where they are all the time.
 - NPC[^2] to replace actual students
 <!-- WIP -->

-## UseCases
+## Use Cases

 The reason of this project is to have a preview of the building finished, while we upgrade some points to improve the overall experience.

 With this, Algosup should be able to have a whole new level to show the school, and people interested in one way or another in Algosup could have a real school day experience.

-This will be useful because we can imagine a presentation to some investors, future students or even just people interested in Algosup able to visit the school all in remote with only a VR[^3] Headset
+This will be useful because we can imagine a presentation to some investors, future students or even just people interested in Algosup able to visit the school all in remote with only a VR[^3] Headset.

 <br>

 ![SADC](./UseCases.png)

 We think about multiple cases :
 - Student : Marc
 - Student with Disability : Bruno
 - Stakeholders : Patrick
 - Janitors : Marie
 - Staff : Julia
 <!-- Add a Personae About Franck, with all the access into the school  -->

 <!-- ## Configuration